IBM/CodeEngine/jupyter/README.md

 This example demonstrates how to deploy JupyterLab on IBM Cloud Code Engine.

 The example comprises of
-- OIDC SSO based on GitHub OAuthApps
+- OIDC SSO based on GitHub "OAuth apps"
-- Storing JupyterLabs state in COS
+- State of all JupyterLabs is being stored in Cloud Object Storage
-- Each Jupter user uses its own Jupyter Notebook instance
+- Each user has its own, dedicated Jupyter Notebook instance

 ![architecture overview](./docs/ce-jupyter.architecture-overview.png)